 Do I need my own license of the CAD software to participate?

 You do not need access to your own license of the CAD software to participate.
-A virtual machine will be setup exclusively for your use while you are enrolled in the class, containing the CAD software that you have selected.
+A virtual machine will be setup exclusively for your use while you are enrolled in the class, containing the CAD software for the course that you have enrolled in.

 How much does it cost?